xuankimtran/docs-1/pages/katalon-studio/docs/ks-install-macOS-windows.md

 <details><summary>For macOS users</summary>

-1. After downloading the Katalon Studio `.dmg` file, double-click on it to proceed with the installation.
+1. After downloading the .dmg file, double-click on it to proceed with the installation.
 2. Add Katalon Studio to the **Application** folder when prompted.

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/install_setup_katalon_studio/KS-INSTALLATION-Add-KS-to-Application.png" width="70%" alt="Add KS to Application">